Virtual Private Cloud (VPC) provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 Customer Gateway – CGW

-A customer gateway is a physical device or software application on customer side of the VPN connection.
+A customer gateway is a physical device or software application on the customer side of the VPN connection.

 When a VPN connection is created, the VPN tunnel comes up when traffic is generated from the remote side of the VPN connection.